MohamedBadawy19/Dynamic-Neuron-Model-Project/adaptive_exponential_Rosenbrock–Euler_method/overview/readme.md

 # Adaptive Exponential Rosenbrock–Euler Method (ExpRESS–Euler)

-This project presents a detailed implementation and analysis of the **Adaptive Exponential Rosenbrock–Euler Method (ExpRESS–Euler)**, a numerical scheme designed to solve stiff ordinary differential equations (ODEs) efficiently.
+This file presents a detailed implementation and analysis of the **Adaptive Exponential Rosenbrock–Euler Method (ExpRESS–Euler)**, a numerical scheme designed to solve stiff ordinary differential equations (ODEs) efficiently.
 It is particularly suited for neuron models where abrupt state changes and nonlinear dynamics often lead to stiffness.

 ---